secretnodes/secretnodes.org/docs/misc/swap.md

 There is not a specific date yet for the token swap but the process is moving forward.
 As of 4/6/2020 the most up to date information on the swap plans can be found [here](https://explorer.scrt.cashmaney.com/proposals/4).
 More updates will come in the month of April 2020.

+## Can I swap my tokens even if I didn't participate in the ICO?

+You can swap any tokens that you have control over.
+It does not matter if you participated in the ICO.

 ## Why will the Token Swap only be open for a limited window?

 The token swap requires ongoing efforts / coordination to ensure it runs smoothly.
 For this reason it doesn't seem reasonble to expect it to continue forever, everyone is committed to running the swap for a reasonable amount of time so everyone is assured to get a minimum of 90 days to swap once the process officially starts.